MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ### Design checklist

 > [!div class="checklist"]
-> - **Cluster architecture:** Use appropriate VM SKU per node pool and reserved instances where long-term capacity is expected.
-> - **Cluster and workload architectures:** Use appropriate managed disk tier and size.
-> - **Cluster architecture:** Review performance metrics, starting with CPU, memory, storage, and network, to identify cost optimization opportunities by cluster, nodes, and namespace.
-> - **Cluster architecture:** Use cluster autoscaler to scale in when workloads are less active.
+> - **Cluster architecture:** Use [Azure Stack Pricing](/pricing/details/azure-stack/hci/) page in exploring the pricing options available to purchase Azure Stack HCI for on-premises servers.
+> - **Cluster architecture:** Use Azure Stack HCI free trial offer for the first 60 days after registration for PoCs and validation purposes.
+> - **Cluster architectures:** Turn on Azure Benefits on Azure Stack HCI to use some of the Azure exclusive workloads such as Windows Server Datacenter (Azure Edition), Extended Security Update (ESUs), Azure Policy Guest Configuration and Azure Virtual Desktop with no extra licensing cost.
+Review [Azure Benefits on Azure Stack HCI](/azure-stack/hci/manage/azure-benefits?tabs=wac) for more information.

 ### Recommendations